Master of Disaster

-Master of Disaster is an album by American singer-songwriter John Hiatt.
-It was released on June 21, 2005 via New West Records.
-Recording sessions took place at Ardent Studio "C" in Memphis, Tennessee.
-Production was handled by Jim Dickinson.
-It features contributions from the North Mississippi Allstars, David Hood, Jim Spake, Jeff Callaway, Scott Thompson, Joe Sallmanberger, "T-Bone" Tommy Burroughs and Jim Dickinson.
+Master of Disaster is singer-songwriter John Hiatt's seventeenth album, released in 2005.
+The album features contributions from the North Mississippi Allstars.
 The album peaked at number 126 on the Billboard 200 and number 10 on the Independent Albums in the United States.

+Recording and release

+The recording sessions took place at Ardent Studio "C" in Memphis, Tennessee.
+The album was produced by Jim Dickinson.
+It features contributions from the North Mississippi Allstars, David Hood, Jim Spake, Jeff Callaway, Scott Thompson, Joe Sellmansberger, "T-Bone" Tommy Burroughs, and Dickinson.

+Master of Disaster was released by New West on June 21, 2005.
+The album debuted, and peaked at No. 126 on the Billboard 200 chart.

 Critic reception

 The album was met with generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 70, based on eight reviews.

-AllMusic's Mark Deming wrote: "while Hiatt sounds soulful as all get out (as per usual) on this set, the lingering mood is often downbeat and introspective".
-Steve Horowitz of PopMatters wrote: "the tunes would be a whole lot better with careful pruning".
+AllMusic's Mark Deming wrote "while Hiatt sounds soulful as all get out (as per usual) on this set, the lingering mood is often downbeat and introspective," adding "Master of Disaster packs too much good and greasy East Memphis vibe to qualify as "mellow," even when Hiatt is searching the depths of his soul, and his material strikes a comfortable balance between his more confessional work and his impulsive rock & roll, allowing him to have it both ways for a change."
+Steve Horowitz of PopMatters says that "the tunes would be a whole lot better with careful pruning".